Rucete ✏ Campbell Biology In a Nutshell

 Photosynthesis in Context

-Combines light reactions and the Calvin cycle
+- Combines light reactions and the Calvin cycle

-Light reactions convert solar energy to ATP and NADPH
+- Light reactions convert solar energy to ATP and NADPH

 Fate of Photosynthetic Products

-In most plants, sugars are exported as sucrose to non-photosynthetic tissues
+- Sugars are exported as sucrose to non-photosynthetic tissues

 Photosynthesis and Global Life

-Generates atmospheric O₂—essential for aerobic respiration
+- Generates atmospheric O₂ for aerobic organisms

 In a Nutshell